The Supremes Produced and Arranged by Jimmy Webb

-With In Japan! distributed only in Europe and Japan, Supremes admirers elsewhere had to wait three years for a new album.
-After the Jimmy Webb project, the group released the single "Bad Weather", a funky song written and produced by Stevie Wonder, who had also recorded "Soft Days" with the trio for a future album.
-"Bad Weather" was a hit in disco floors and received extensive radio play in Europe, but had little promotion in the US.
-Disheartened, Jean Terrell left the group, Lynda Laurence followed when she became pregnant, and Mary Wilson had to assemble a new line-up.
+Released at the same time as Diana Ross' Lady Sings The Blues movie and soundtrack, Motown gave no promotion to this unusual album.
+It became the group's poorest selling studio album since Meet The Supremes nearly 10 years prior.
+Unnerved by this and the failure of the Stevie Wonder-produced "Bad Weather" single a few months later, Jean Terrell abruptly left the group, followed shortly thereafter by Lynda Laurence.

 Critical reception

 Cashbox published, "Jimmy Webb produced and arranged this most satisfying Supremes creation since the group's re-organization.
 The unquestionable highlight of the session is a foamin' funky remake of Bobby Lewis' "Tossin' And Turnin'."
 Also on the upswing, Joni Mitchell's "All I Want" (complete with "Up Up And Away" riffs) and a strange lyrical bit of "Cheap Lovin'."
 On the sweet side, their latest single "Guess I'll Miss The Man" from "Pippin" and a beautiful "Silent Voices."
 They've got the feelin' and the talent to put it across."